noamr/dom/moveBefore-explainer.md

 ### The API

 The proposed new API is a new DOM function: `Node.prototype.moveBefore`.
-It's a drop-in replacement for [`Node.prototype.insertBefore`](https://dom.spec.whatwg.org/#dom-node-insertbefore), and behaves in the exact same way, except for the following:
+It's (almost) a drop-in replacement for [`Node.prototype.insertBefore`](https://dom.spec.whatwg.org/#dom-node-insertbefore), and behaves in the exact same way, except for the following: